Ali-Barzegari-d/week8_sample/README.md

 - **ConfigManager** – file-based configuration management with exception safety.
 - **Result<T, E>** – header-only generic result type; you will implement the methods using TODO hints.
 - **TaskScheduler** – task execution pipeline with exception handling.
-- **Advanced ResourceLogger** – RAII-based logging system with timestamps and move semantics.
+- **ResourceLogger** – RAII-based logging system with timestamps and move semantics.
-- **AdvancedTypeAnalyzer** – compile-time type classification using C++20 concepts.

 All work is autograded via CI/CTest.
 When the GitHub Actions build is green, you earn full marks.